-This macronutrient is a vital part of every bodybuilder’s nutrition since it helps build muscle mass as well as repair our bones and other organs.
+This macronutrient is a vital part of every bodybuilder’s nutrition since it helps build muscle mass, as well as repair our bones and other organs.
 However, there’s a common misconception out there that the more protein intake, the better.
-While this is true to some extent, it’s also advantageous that we get our source of nutrients from the other two macronutrients, namely fat and carbohydrates.
+While this is true to some extent, it’s also right to get our source of nutrients from fat and carbohydrates.

 The RDA (Recommended Dietary Allowance ) for protein is around 0.8 grams of protein per kilogram of body weight.
 Some of us don’t meet the daily requirements, while others go overboard.
 The latter’s case is alarming because too much protein is risky and can pose serious health risks especially if done over a long period of time.